HISTORY

 effectiveness, and characteristics of students and their

 communities.
-As an independent consultant he has worked
+As an independent consultant he worked

 with public schools, parks and recreation, and Tribal